|

 This sign in the YSW ferry pier

-in many languages is nice, but
+in many languages looks nice, but

-it could use a lot more colour
+it could use more colour

 and better design.
 Which would